FF-Industries/CAN-XL-with-CAN-SEC/README.md

 The above image shows the final data output that the CPU must get but in my case due to timing issues i could not make the data_out_2 send any data and this is the third node but in case of Krishnamoorthy_Sreeram_Thesis everything works correctly.

 I am using vivado tool to run the simulations and the important input signal is osc_clk and data_in and output to verify is data_out and also can_bus_out.
+Please run the Krishnamoorthy_Sreeram_Thesis code at least once to get an understanding of the outputs.

 Results from Krishnamoorthy_Sreeram_Thesis